The Kayak and the Connected Product

 Before having dinner at the restaurant where my nephew works, we decided to kayak to some of the islands that were just a short distance away.
 It was a sunny day, and the temperature was in the high 60s by the time we hit the water.
 We paddled out to a nearby island, pulled our kayaks onto the beach, and I thought we were just going to chill there, rest, and talk about stuff that uncles and nephews talk about.
 Instead we walked around the island, taking in the vistas from this oasis in the ocean.
 Then the life talk began...and continued for more than half an hour before I noticed something familiar but out of place off in the distance.

 My yellow kayak was floating away from us in the middle of the ocean.

 The tide came in faster than expected, and I hadn’t pulled my boat far up into the sand.
 After all, I didn’t realize we were going hiking.
-I also left my phone on shore, after having flashbacks of kayaking in Monterey Bay with my sons and losing our camera in the water.
+I also left my phone on shore, and began having flashbacks of kayaking in Monterey Bay with my sons and losing our camera in the water.

 Yes, this is a true story, and, yes, it has a lot to do with how organizations treat their connected products - or mistreat them.

 A partner of ours recently brought us into a deal because their application stopped running on a piece of mission critical hardware - and nobody knew about it for three weeks.
 These are really smart people who build great products.
-But if you don't have the proper monitoring and remote safeguards in place, it can get bad.
+But if you don't have the proper monitoring and remote management in place, it can get bad.

-So this week’s lesson is that if you don’t have a proper 360-degree connected product management program in place - you could be stuck on an island without a kayak, a paddle, a life vest or a phone to call home.
+So this week’s lesson is that if you don’t have a proper 360-degree connected device management program in place - you could be stuck on an island without a kayak, a paddle, a life vest or a phone to call home.
 Good luck.